cjratcliff/ml-compiled/docs/rl_types_of_algorithms.rst

 Value-based methods
 -------------------------
 Have an implicit policy based on choosing the action which maximises the value function.
-May use an epsilon-greedy policy, for example.
-Can’t learn stochastic policies.